 Savings Methodology: EM&V

-Utilities operate nonresidential load management programs to obtain demand savings: to the extent energy savings are also estimated, they are estimated as a function of the estimated demand savings.
+Utilities operate nonresidential load management programs to obtain demand savings.
+Energy savings are estimated as a function of the estimated demand savings.
 Demand savings calculations are performed using utility customer interval energy demand data from IDRs or advanced meters.
 Measured and verified demand savings for the curtailment period is presented here.

 Measure Description

-This document presents the deemed savings methodology for participation in a load management program that involves the curtailment of an interruptible load during the summer peak period.
-Project sponsors, who have agreed to deliver demand savings to the utility from the utility’s customer, must commit to an availability of curtailed load throughout the Summer Peak Demand Period.
-These project sponsors may include national or local energy efficiency service providers (EESPs), retail electricity providers (REPs) or individual customers.
+This document presents the M&V savings methodology for participation in a load management program that involves the curtailment of an interruptible load during the summer peak period.
+Project sponsors, who have agreed to deliver demand savings to the utility from the utility’s customer, must commit to an availability of curtailed load throughout the summer peak demand period.
+These project sponsors may include national or local energy efficiency service providers (EESPs), retail electricity providers (REPs), or individual customers.
 Different utilities offer different details on their programs, but they all have similar eligibility criteria, listed below:

 Eligibility Criteria

-A project will be eligible for rebates under the Load Management SOP program if the following criteria are met:
+A project will be eligible for rebates under the load management standard offer program (SOP) if the following criteria are met:

 Each meter included in a project must include a total potential demand savings of a specified minimum kW (varies by utility, as seen in Table 37) during the summer peak period.